6 winners, 5 losers, 1 ¯\_(ツ)_/¯ team at the start of free agency

 The question now is whether the 49ers can address the other problems that have kept them out of the postseason the past five seasons.
 Getting a healthy Jimmy Garoppolo will help — but he’s gonna need more than just George Kittle (and sometimes-threat Marquise Goodwin) to target downfield.
 Kyle Shanahan reuniting with Tevin Coleman is at least a start.

-Winner (kinda): Buffalo Bills
+Winner: Buffalo Bills

 The good news is Buffalo upgraded its receiving corps to support Josh Allen in his second year as a pro.
 The bad news is help came in the form of $56 million in contracts to John Brown and Cole Beasley — two players who combined for 57 receptions in 2017 before taking on bigger roles in depleted receiving corps in 2018.
 That’s probably not enough to provide a Trubisky or Jared Goff-style year two leap for Allen, but it’s at least something.